sassoftware/iot-kubernetes-monitoring-esp/README.md

 [&#11014;](#top) Top
 ## What's New

-You can now deploy SAS Event Stream Processing Monitoring for Kubernetes when standalone SAS Event Stream Processing is deployed.
-Previously you could deploy SAS Event Stream Processing Monitoring for Kubernetes only when SAS Event Stream Processing was deployed with the SAS Viya platform.
+SAS Event Stream Processing Monitoring for Kubernetes now supports configuration of the Loki retention period, allowing logs to be deleted after a specified period of time.

 [&#11014;](#top) Top
 ## Preparing to Deploy the Monitoring Components